sqlwatch/docs/installation/upgrade-downgrade.md

 ![SSMS Upgrade DacPac]({{ site.baseurl }}/assets/images/ssms-upgrade-data-tier-application.png)

->Upgrading SQLWATCH will NOT overwrite content in the configuration tables so if you have made any changes, they will be retained.
-It will however drop and recreate Extended Events Sessions.
-If you have made any modifications that you'd like to keep, you would have to re-deploy them after the upgrade.

 ## Challenges
 Whilst declarative deployment makes the development very easy and deployment very reliable (either all or nothing) it can be a bottleneck when large schema changes are required.
 For example, migrating data type from UNIQUE IDENTIFIER to INTEGER would fail as such conversion is impossible.